OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

 ```
 The validated/ correct data can be used for the following data manipulations and for visualization.
 As well the calculated colunms will be created:
 - Percent Change of Average Participation
 - Percent Change of Total Benefits

+The formulat for the calculated columns:
+`Percent Change = (The current year value - the previous year value)*100/(The previous year value)`